 The first suburbs, like Riverside, arrived in this country long before the automobile did.
 In the chapter entitled "Eden Updated", Kunstler points out that many of the considerations in Post-WW2 suburban development are meant to accommodate the automobile, yet leave the inhabitants wanting:

 The perfect modern suburban street has no trees planted along the edge that might pose a hazard to the motorist incapable of keeping his Buick within the thirty-six-foot-wide street.
 The street does not terminate in any fixed objective that might be pleasant to look at or offer a visual sense of destination - no statues, fountains, or groves of trees.
 Such decorative focal points might invite automotive catastrophe, not to mention the inconvenience of driving around them.
 With no trees arching over the excessively wide streets, and no focal points to direct the eye, and cars whizzing by at potentially lethal speeds, the modern suburban street is a bleak, inhospitable, and hazardous environment for the pedestrian.
-(50)
+(50)So where is the suburban mouse?

 Either in his car or in his house.